-- Amounts shown do not reflect compensation actually received.
-Amounts shown reflect the grant date fair value of the restricted stock units granted in 2015, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation (FASB ASC Topic 718).
-Our accounting policies regarding equity compensation and the assumptions used to compute the fair value of our equity awards are set forth in Notes 1 and 4 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015. - (2) Messrs.
-Lauer and Shaughnessy do not receive any compensation for their services as members of our board of directors. - (3) Mr. Flanders earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$12,500 related to his position as the chairperson of the compensation committee and \$3,500 related to his position as a member of the nominating and corporate governance committee. - (4) Mr. Goldberg earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$10,000 related to his position as a member of the audit committee and \$25,000 related to his position as lead independent director. - (5) Mr. Livingston earned \$30,000 related to his annual retainer as a non-employee member of the board of directors and \$10,000 related to his position as a member of the audit committee. - (6) Mr. Oliver earned \$30,000 related to his annual retainer as a non-employee member of the board of directors and \$7,500 related to his position as chairperson of the nominating and corporate governance committee and \$5,000 related to his position as a member of the compensation committee. - (7) Ms. Tauscher earned \$30,000 related to her annual retainer as a non-employee member of the board of directors and \$25,000 related to her position as chairperson of the audit committee.
+- (1) Amounts shown do not reflect compensation actually received.
+Amounts shown reflect the grant date fair value of the restricted stock units granted in 2016, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Compensation (FASB ASC Topic 718).
+Our accounting policies regarding equity compensation and the assumptions used to compute the fair value of our equity awards are set forth in Notes 1 and 4 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016. - (2) Mr. Flanders was a non-employee member of our board of directors prior to becoming our chief executive officer in May 2016.
+As a non-employee director, Mr. Flanders earned \$15,000 related to his annual retainer as a non-employee member of the board of directors, \$6,250 related to his position as the chairperson of the compensation committee and \$1,750 related to his position as a member of the nominating and corporate governance committee.
+Mr. Flanders' compensation for his service as a member of our board of directors ceased upon his becoming our chief executive officer in May 2016.
+Please refer to "Executive Compensation, Say-on-Pay, Independence of Advisors-Compensation Discussion and Analysis" for Mr. Flanders' compensation for his service as our chief executive officer. - (3) Mr. Goldberg earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$10,000 related to his position as a member of the audit committee, \$6,250 related to his position as chairperson of the compensation committee, \$5,000 related to his position as chairperson of the strategy committee and \$12,500 related to his position as lead independent director.
+Mr. Goldberg resigned from his position as a lead independent director in May 2016 in connection with Ms. Tauscher becoming chairperson of our board of directors. - (4) Mr. Livingston earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$12,500 for his position as chairperson of the audit committee, \$5,000 for his position as a member of the audit committee, \$1,750 for his position as a member of the nominating and corporate governance committee and \$2,500 for his position as a member of the strategy committee. - (5) Mr. Oliver earned \$30,000 related to his annual retainer as a non-employee member of the board of directors, \$7,500 related to his position as chairperson of the nominating and corporate governance committee, \$5,000 related to his position as chairperson of the government and regulatory affairs committee and \$5,000 related to his position as a member of the compensation committee. - (6) Ms. Tauscher earned \$30,000 related to her annual retainer as a non-employee member of the board of directors, \$17,500 related to her position as chairperson of the board of directors, \$12,500 related to her position as chairperson of the audit committee prior to her becoming chairperson of the board of directors, \$5,000 related to her position as a member of the audit committee and \$2,500 related to her position as a member of the government and regulatory affairs committee.